30 Oct Square Roots finds new partners in Japan

-Born in America and educated there, after earning his masters degree in architecture from M.I.T in 1931, he booked a ticket to his ancestral home, and developed his talent to become one of the father’s of the American craft movement.
-In 1983, he accepted the Order of the Sacred Treasure, an honour bestowed upon him by the Emperor of Japan and the Japanese government.
+Born in America and educated there, after earning his master degree in architecture from M.I.T in 1931, he booked a ticket to his ancestral home and developed his talent to become one of the father’s of the American craft movement.
+In 1983, he accepted the Order of the Sacred Treasure, an honor bestowed upon him by the Emperor of Japan and the Japanese government.

 Square Roots has always held Nakashima’s work in high regard, citing his influence in their mission to create modern furniture with clean lines, and a natural, organic spirit.

 For this reason, it makes perfect sense that Square Root’s range of high quality, hand-crafted furniture should now be beginning to appear in some of Japan’s top lifestyle retailers such as Asplund, Timeless Comfort and Journal Standard.
 Working together since the middle of this year, Justin and Edward are proud of their association with these companies who demand exacting standards, a focus on detail and an appreciation of craft from their select group of suppliers – just as George Nakashima did of all of his students.